 Here are a few recommendations for helping your readers when they get to your blog posts.

-- Let your content breathe.
 Give your words some space.
-Although we know we are often writing for an intellectual audience, this doesn’t mean they like to look at words all in one big clump.
+Although you are often writing for an intellectual audience, this doesn’t mean they like to look at words all in one big clump.
 Give their eyes a break.
 Provide white space by: